mikemolina/kalendas-rpm/README.md

 Fedora
 ------
-**kalendas** packages are available in versions 22 and 23*.
+**kalendas** packages are available in versions 25 and 27*.
 First install the repository for to setup dnf (before yum), from the terminal run

     $ sudo dnf install http://mikemolina.github.com/kalendas-rpm/kalendas-fedora-release-1.0-1.noarch.rpm
 you will now be able to install the RPM package

     $ sudo dnf install kalendas
-*Note: Package for Fedora 21 unsupported by EOL in the OS.
+*Note: Package for Fedora 20, 21, 22 and 23 unsupported by EOL in the OS.

 CentOS
 ------